Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 ============================================================================

 Include the specified data file patterns outside of the onefile binary, rather than on the inside.
-It of course only makes sense in case of ``--onefile`` compilation.
+It of course only makes sense in the case of ``--onefile`` compilation.
 First files have to be specified as included somehow, then this refers to target paths, and rather than copying to the distribution, the path then refers to alongside the onefile